google/asylo/asylo/examples/sgx_release_enclaves/README.md

 ### Step 3: Sign the release data

-Bring a copy of `"${RELEASE_DIR}/enclave_signing_material.dat"` to your offline signing facility and sign it with your whitelisted private key.
+Bring a copy of `"${RELEASE_DIR}/enclave_signing_material.dat"` to your offline signing facility and sign it with your allowlisted private key.
 The exact steps required to produce the signature will depend on your key storage facility (e.g., an HSM).
 For OpenSSL usage, refer to Intel's [OpenSSL examples](https://software.intel.com/en-us/sgx-sdk-dev-reference-openssl-examples)